First presidency of Nicolás Maduro: Initial petition

 On May 2, 2016, opposition leaders in Venezuela handed in a petition calling for a recall referendum.
 On June 21, 2016, the BBC reported that signatures for a referendum to recall Maduro were being recorded by the National Electoral Council (CNE), with the process ongoing for several days.
 The petition required 1% of the electorate to endorse it before the next stage of voting could be held.

 According to opposition leaders, in July during a preliminary signature drive for the recall, the CNE "rejected more than half a million signatures for reasons ranging from unclear handwriting to smudged fingerprints."

 In early July 2016, Barack Obama urged Venezuela to allow the recall referendum.
 On July 5, 2016, the Venezuelan intelligence service detained five opposition activists involved with the recall referendum, with two other activists of the same party, Popular Will, also arrested.

 According to a July 27, 2016 article in The Guardian, "Venezuela's opposition has demanded authorities move forward on a referendum to force Nicolás Maduro from office, amid complaints that the government is digging in its heels to delay the process."
 Several days before protests on the issue at the headquarters of the CNE had been held after the CNE missed a deadline on announcing whether a recent petition had collected enough valid signatures.
 The government, in response, argued the protestors were part of a plot to topple Maduro.
-At the time, a poll by Venebarómetro reportedly found that "88% of 'likely' voters in a recall would choose to oust Maduro."
+At the time, a poll by Venebarómetro found that "88% of 'likely' voters in a recall would choose to oust Maduro."